LeonCLi/dankolbman/content/posts/meetemily/emily.md

 interpretation of popular genres from this, but it shouldn't be taken too seriously.

 ### Beverages

+Coffee was the obvious winner over tea, but surprisingly, beer came out just above wine, though still not as popular as coffee.
 ![Beverages]({attach}beverages.png)

+As for liquor, whiskey trumped all.
+Infact, the others are mentioned so infrequently that I hesitate to call them statistically meaningful.

 ![Liquor]({attach}liquor.png)

 ### Sports
+Hockey seems like it must be another demographic issue, but it could also be the fact that field hockey is also included in this statistic.
 ![Sports]({attach}sports.png)

+Dogs are the clear favorite amongst users, which is not that surprising.
+If I took the time to train a classifier to identify dogs, I bet I could find a dog in nearly half of all profiles.

 ![Pets]({attach}pets.png)